cloudskytian/sugoi-player-deprecated/README.md

 SPlayer is a free and open source multimedia player for Windows 7+ based on **libmpv** and **Qt**.

 People should know that SPlayer is a fork of [**Baka MPlayer**](https://github.com/u8sand/Baka-MPlayer).
 Baka MPlayer is a free and open source, cross-platform, libmpv based multimedia player.
 Its simple design reflects the idea for an uncluttered, simple, and enjoyable environment for watching tv shows.
 Thanks to the great work of Baka MPlayer's original developers.
 Without their hard work, there won't be SPlayer anymore.
-I really appreciate [**u8sand**](https://github.com/u8sand) and his team.
+I really appreciate **godly-devotion** (Creator/UX Designer/Programmer), [**u8sand**](https://github.com/u8sand) (Lead Programmer/Website Host) and their team.

 ## Snapshots